'This is so unreal' — Tributes pour in for DJ Dimplez

 We were booked for the same show tonight, its going to be a sad night indeed. #RIPDjDimplez pic.twitter.com/vpeseKqpZ6— DJ Franky (@FrankySA) March 6, 2022

-The TL is flooded with tweeps expressing that the loss of artists in Mzansi's showbiz is getting too much.
+The TL is flooded with tweeps expressing that the loss of Mzansi showbiz personalities is becoming too much.

 “We're barely three months in, and yet SA Hip-hop has lost Citi Lyts, Ricky Rick and now DJ Dimples.
 This is really hard to take.
-May their souls rest in peace.”
+May their souls rest in peace,” one tweep tweeted.

 Dimplez's list of hit songs include We Ain't Leaving, on which he featured Anatii and L-Tido, and Way Up featuring Cassper Nyovest and JR. He released the album Kubu, in 2019.